wtsi-hgi/secrets/README.md

 <!-- FIXME This command may not work if the secret IDs contain whitespace -->

     secrets expose --secrets OLD_BLOCKCHAIN | \
+    tee >(wc -l | xargs -I{} echo "Transferring {} secrets..." >&2) | \
     xargs -n1 -I{} bash -c "secrets keep --secrets NEW_BLOCKCHAIN '{}' \"\$(secrets tell --secrets OLD_BLOCKCHAIN '{}' 2>/dev/null)\"
                                          >/dev/null"

+Note that this process will take some time to complete (O(n) on the number of secrets you have) and GnuPG may prompt you for various key passphrases, throughout.
+The status of the new blockchain calculation will be written to `stderr`; it is important that this is *not* redirected to `/dev/null`, in case `secrets` asks you to choose new encryption or signing keys.

 ## Why Not Just Use `pass`?